nanoc/nanoc.app/content/doc/testing.md

 Deployment-time checks
 ----------------------

-A file named <span class="filename">Checks</span> at the root of a nanoc site defines which checks should be run before a <kbd>nanoc deploy</kbd>.
+A file named <span class="filename">Checks</span> at the root of a Nanoc site defines which checks should be run before a <kbd>nanoc deploy</kbd>.

-Here is an example <span class="filename">Checks</span> file that ensures that a nanoc site does not get deployed if there are broken internal links or stale files in the output directory:
+Here is an example <span class="filename">Checks</span> file that ensures that a Nanoc site does not get deployed if there are broken internal links or stale files in the output directory:

 <pre><code class="language-ruby">
 deploy_check :internal_links